choguun/vv-solana/README.md

 #### How to Play section - A guide outlining clear steps on how to play test the game

-1.Creaete Account \
+1. Creaete Account \
 1.1 Choose Character and Username \
 1.2 Do quest such as daily check-in, daily login, gathering resource \
 1.3 Login in world \
 1.4 Mine to gathering resource